axibase/atsd/rule-engine/functions.md

 date_format(long time [, string pattern]) string
 ```

-If the argument can of different data types, such types are enumerated with `|` symbol.
+If the argument can be of different data types, such types are enumerated with `|` symbol.

 ```csharp
 db_last(string metric, string entity, string tags | map tags) number